 - 15% supernumerary seats in all courses shall be reserved for international students including Persons of Indian Origin.
-Out of total number of supernumerary seats, 1/3 i.e. 5% seats would be preferably filled by children of NRIs on payment of five times the fee payable by a regular student of the course.
+Out of the total number of supernumerary seats, 1/3 i.e. 5% seats would be preferably filled by children of NRIs on payment of five times the fee payable by a regular student of the course.

 - Familiarization session would be organized for freshly enrolled international students for at least three weeks prior to the commencement of the academic session.
-This session would provided interaction with authorities and would also include inputs on specific and relevant information about the region, city and suburbs, local customs, culture, language, civil facilities etc.
+This session would provide interaction with authorities and would also include inputs on specific and relevant information about the region, city and suburbs, local customs, culture, language, civil facilities etc.

 - The incomplete application form shall not be entertained in any condition.